 Espiritista.

-The Spiritist movement.
+The Ilocano Spiritist movement.

-The Ilocos region has a very strong Spiritist religious community presence with roots in the Kardecist Spiritist movemement, founded by Alan Kardec in 19th century France.
+The Ilocos region has a very strong Spiritist religious presence with roots in the Kardecist Spiritist movemement, founded by Alan Kardec in 19th century France.

 Spiritism arrived in the Philippines during the American colonial period (early 1900s), introduced by intellectuals who encountered it abroad and through Spanish and Latin American influences.